Abandoned Without Provenance

 The inside of the church is in surprisingly good condition.
 There are some beams lying on the floor and signs of the inevitable vandalism but the wood interior doesn’t even look very old.

 The trees are beginning to grow closer to the old church as they begin the process of reclaiming the land.
 The chimney is in excellent condition as you can see below.
+That side door leads to the basement which was full of water when I was there.
+You can inside see the basement or coal chute – I’m not sure which it is – at the above photo.
+That is a large amount of water and perhaps explains why the floor seemed so soft.

 Do you suppose that there is any truth to the stories of a little girl, an aberration, who occasionally looks down at visitors through the windows?
 Could it really be or did I just make that up?
 These old churches can encourage the mind to wander, especially if you come alone or at night.
+If you are looking at the images below on a big screen perhaps you’ll see something looking back at you.

 The image below shows the approach to the church.
 Go to the left and I don’t know where the road will end up.
 Turn to the right and you reach the cemetery which is still in use.